By Dr. Pellumb Kabashi, DBA, MBA, CES, CFE, EA

 Most people researching how to establish Florida residency underestimate how aggressive their old state will be in challenging the move.

-The hardest part of how to establish Florida residency is not what you do in Florida, it’s what you stop doing in your old state.
+The hardest part of how to establish Florida residency is not what you do in Florida, it is what you stop doing in your old state.
 That combined tax-and-asset-protection picture is why most families wanting to know how to establish Florida residency choose to commit fully rather than try a partial move.

 How to Establish Florida Residency: The 183-Day Rule